fuhaililab/sc2MeNetDrug/data.md

 <p align="center"><img src="../pic/workingDir.png" alt="workingDir" style="zoom:50%;" /></p>

 Before you upload your data, you should first select a working directory, where all the results will be saved.
 Note that if you have multiple datasets  to analyze, you should set different working directories for each dataset, otherwise new results will automatically overwrite the previous results.
-All the results are saved in `.RData` format, which makes it easy for the application to reload it, but you can also download data in other formats inside the application.
+All the results are saved in `.RData` format, which makes it easy for the application to reload it, but you can also save data in other formats inside the application.

 To set a working directory, first click the grey button "Select Working Directory".